killee/Sauna-controller/README.md

 # Sauna lamp
 A normal sauna lamp with a Light Bulb is not suitable for me.
-I build up a lamp with WS2812 LEDs.
 The biggest problem is the heat.
 Sauna with 100°C and LEDs don't work together.
+I build up a lamp with WS2812 LEDs.
+The lamp is like a infinite lamp build.
 The lamp dissipates the heat with a big aluminum plate mounted on the outside wood.
 To the sauna is a acrylic "window".
 With the temperature sensor in the lamp, it is possible to switch off the lamp bevor the LEDs overheat.

 # Software